Volkswagen Tayron

-Overview
+The Volkswagen Tayron is a crossover SUV produced by Volkswagen.
+Originally a Chinese market nameplate produced by FAW-Volkswagen since 2018, from the second-generation model the Tayron will become a global nameplate starting in 2024 to replace the Tiguan Allspace (a long-wheelbase version of the Tiguan Mk2 with optional three-row seating).

+The origin of the name, Tayron: It is a (mix or) "melding of the words ‘tiger’ and ‘iron’", according to media.

+First generation (Typ 5N; 2018)

-The Tayron was presented as a near production concept named VW Advanced Midsize SUV during the premiere of the Volkswagen Touareg III in March 2018.
+The first-generation Tayron was presented as a near production concept named VW Advanced Midsize SUV during the premiere of the Volkswagen Touareg III in March 2018.
 At the Chengdu Motor Show in September 2018, Volkswagen finally presented the production vehicle.
 Since October 2018, it is available in China.

-The Tayron is built by FAW-Volkswagen.
-1.4-litre and 2.0-litre turbocharged engines are standard, paired to a 7-speed dual clutch gearbox.
+Built by FAW-Volkswagen, the model is powered by 1.4-litre and 2.0-litre turbocharged engine options, paired to a 7-speed dual clutch gearbox.
 280TSI, 330TSI and 380TSI trims are available.
 Other models include the Tayron R-Line and Tayron GTE Plug-In Hybrid.

 Tayron X

 A variant with a coupé CUV body style called the "Tayron X" was announced in April 2020.
 It resembles the Volkswagen SUV Coupé Concept that was shown at the 2019 edition of Auto Shanghai.
 Besides having a different shape, it is slightly longer at 4640 mm.